linkage-x/vlash/README.md

 - Asynchronous inference for **fast reaction and smooth motion** in real-time (**>30Hz inference frequency** for $\pi_{0.5}$ on RTX 5090)
 - Future-state-awareness to enable **stable asynchronous VLA inference without overhead**
 - Action quantization for **faster robot execution speed**
-- LoRA/QLoRA with shared observation encoding for **efficient fine-tuning on consumer GPUs**
+- LoRA with shared observation encoding for **efficient fine-tuning on consumer GPUs**

 VLASH is easy to use with: